Todd Tilghman: Awards and recognition

 On May 23, 2020 an entire advertising section of the Meridian Star was devoted to him.
 It includes tributes by various local businesses, colleges and individuals including Meridian native Sela Ward.

-A drive-thru parade honoring Tilghman was scheduled for Thursday evening, May 28, 2020.
+A drive-through parade honoring Tilghman was scheduled for Thursday evening, May 28, 2020.
 The parade began at the Meridian Police Department on 22nd Avenue where participants driving vehicles with decorations honoring his win on "The Voice" drove toward Dumont Plaza, where Tilghman and his family were stationed.
 The event was hosted by the East Mississippi Business Development Corporation; Visit Meridian; and the City of Meridian.